Up to 60% off sofas & mattresses — limited‑time deals.

 How to choose a Chubby’s Mattress model

-If you switch positions, start with the Dream 14" Pillowtop for the most balanced scoring.
-For back or stomach sleep (or if you’re heavier), pick the Dream 13" Extra Firm or the Pure Firm for stronger hip control.
-If your top priority is pressure relief or quieter partner sleep, choose the Dream 13" Plush.
-For a guest room or budget setup where simple firmness matters more than motion isolation, the Pure Firm is the cleanest value play.
+If you change positions, start with the Dream 14" Pillowtop for the most balanced feel.
+For back or stomach sleep—or if you want stronger hip lift—lean toward the Dream 13" Extra Firm or the Pure Firm.
+If pressure relief and quieter partner sleep matter most, the Dream 13" Plush is the better fit.
+For a guest room or tight budget, Pure Firm is the best value pick.

 Limitations to keep in mind

-The Dream models share a similar pocketed-coil foundation and “cool to the touch” cover, so differences mostly come from the comfort-foam feel (Plush vs Extra Firm vs Pillowtop).
-If you need very low motion transfer, Pure Firm is the most likely mismatch; if you need deep side-sleep cushioning, Extra Firm is the most likely mismatch.
-If you sit on the edge for long stretches, the Plush is the least supportive of the four in our edge-sitting notes.
+Because the Dream models share a similar pocketed-coil base and cool-to-touch cover, the biggest differences come from the feel of the comfort foams.
+If you need very low motion transfer, Pure Firm is the likeliest mismatch.
+If you need deep side-sleep cushioning, Extra Firm is the likeliest mismatch.
+And in our edge-sitting notes, Plush compressed the most when perched for long stretches.

 Chubby’s Mattress vs alternatives